Frequently Asked Questions

 - Electronic health record (EHR) workflows are easily identified and updated to reduce demand and minimize utilization of the drug in short supply.

 - The app boosts clinical staff productivity by providing an efficient mechanism for communicating the status of shortages.

 - Wholesale purchasing and utilization patterns across our customer community of hundreds of hospitals

-What role does clinical process improvement (CPI) play in the LogicStream Health Drug Shortage App?
-How does it work?
+What clinical information can pharmacists see in the LogicStream Health Drug Supply App?

 Each drug shortage is different, so pharmacists need timely and precise information to determine the most effective interventions to manage limited supply.
 Here is some of the clinical information that hospital pharmacists can see in LogicStream Health software regarding drugs in short supply:

-- Visibility into medication inventory and how current ordering, dispensing and administering trends are impacting that supply
+- Inventory levels by location and how current ordering, dispensing and administering trends are depleting that inventory

 What is the scope of the drug shortage problem?
 Why has LogicStream Health developed a solution to help hospitals manage drug shortages?